rdlauer/articles/nativescript/management/post.md

 ![nativescript frameworks](frameworks.png)

 Not a framework fan?
 No worries!
 NativeScript *also* supports framework-free development with plain JavaScript or TypeScript.

+> The community is hard at work on integrations with [React](https://github.com/shirakaba/react-nativescript) and [Svelte](https://svelte-native.technology/)!

 <a name="replacement-for-native"></a>
 ## Reason 6: A Replacement for Traditional Native Development